 - Want to try StrongVPN?
 Check out the website here

 The service does have a few surprises, too, including the company's own secure DNS system, limited phone support (9am - 5pm Monday to Friday, CT) and the unusual ability to connect up to 12 devices simultaneously.
-We'd hazard a guess that's more than you need, but it's there if you need it.
+We'd hazard a guess that's more than you require, but it's there if you need it.

-The company tries to help a little by summarizing its privacy position up-front, with these points:
+The company tries to help a little by summarizing its privacy position upfront, with these points:

 - The only personal information we collect from you is used for your account setup, such as an email address and payment information.